 Sometime back I got into a phase of wanting to eat muesli after enjoying a new brand of muesli.
-As we have gone off milk since about 7 years, with that went out muesli, oats and cornflakes.So I thought why not try rice and millet muesli.
-Since rice and millet avals are like oats in consistency they would be a good replacement for oats, except that oats keeps for longer without going rancid…
+As we have gone off milk for about 7 years, with that went out muesli, ats, and cornflakes.So I thought why not try rice and millet muesli.
+Since rice and millet avals are like oats in consistency they would be a good replacement for oats, except that oats keep for longer without going rancid…

 Avals become Muesli

 This is how the experiment went.
 The ingredients used are : 50 gms each of nattu kambu aval (pearl millet flakes), irumbu solam aval ( red sorghum flakes), mappilai samba rice aval ( red rice flakes), 25 gms of almonds chopped ( badam) , 25 gms of raisins ( dry grapes), 25 or 50 gms of white sesame.
 The sesame quantity can be same as avals if you like the taste of sesame and want a big calcium boost.
 Of course once you like the result you can always make a bigger batch, so that all the effort is not eaten up in 3 days.

 These can be interchangeably used with any millet aval – foxtail ( thinai), little (samai), finger millet (ragi), barnyard ( kuthiraivali) or kodo( varagu) aval ( flakes).
 The mappilai Samba rice aval can be replaced with any red/black thick aval ( Aval karuppu kavuni).